Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “Hey guys!”
 Their owner’s voice, though barely audible past the cacophony of other noise, made Blynn’s floppy ears and Hyren’s antennae prick.

-Hyren peered through the legs of taller Neopets and caught a glimpse of the owner and Pharazon.
+Hyren peered through the legs of taller Neopets and caught a glimpse of his owner and Pharazon.
 “Terra!” he shouted, waving to them.
 “Over here!”

 “We’ll be right there!”
 Pharazon said, trying to edge past a Skeith.
 “Er, pardon us, ma’am—“